 Brush plating (also known as selective plating) is a portable method of electroplating.
-Selective plating is used to apply anodized coatings and electroplated deposits in localized areas of a part without the use of an immersion tank.
+It is used to apply anodized coatings and electroplated deposits in localized areas of a part without the use of an immersion tank.

 Application and advantages

-Brush Plating is primarily used for enhancing surfaces on OEM components, permanent repairs and salvaging worn or mis-machined parts.
-Because this method of electroplating is portable, it can be used anywhere in the shop or out on field.
-This process is used across a wide range of industries, including aerospace, oil and gas, marine, petrochemical and more.
+Brush plating is primarily used for enhancing surfaces on OEM components, permanent repairs and salvaging worn or mis-machined parts.
+Because this method of electroplating is portable, it can be used anywhere in the shop or out on field, whereas traditional tank electroplating uses a bath or container to deposit the coating.
+Because of this benefit, this process is used across a wide range of industries, including aerospace, oil and gas, marine, petrochemical and more.